Kraftland/mcctl/readme.md

 ## How to update my `mcmt` command?

-Just type `mcmt install`, the script will handle it automatically
+Just type `mcmt install` again, script will handle it automatically

-## Script throws a error code
+## Script throws an error code

 Script have a built-in debug system, it will automatically detect error code and give possible solutions.
 Don't panic and follow instructions